Jo4712/archcss/examples/README.md

 ### `css-styling-demo.arch` - CSS Properties Showcase ✨ NEW

-Demonstrates the full power of inline CSS properties in ArchCSS.
+Demonstrates the full power of inline CSS properties in archcss.

 **Features demonstrated:**